How to Value a Second Passport

 If you’re from India or China, the burden of proving your good standing in the community and value to your new country is on you.
 Also, the fees charged by your agent and the government will be higher.

-For example, a U.S. citizen can buy a passport in Dominica for about $140,000 while a person from India will likely pay $165,000.
+For example, a U.S. citizen can buy a passport in Dominica starting at $100,000 while a person from India will likely pay $165,000.
 If an Indian citizen has a residency visa for the U.S. or E.U., the process becomes a bit easier, but still more costly.

 The reason for the increase is that it’s difficult to prove you have no criminal history from China or India… and proving this from Pakistan or Iran is twice as hard again.
 A U.S. citizen can provide an FBI report, which is universally accepted.
 No such report (at least, not one with the same reputation) is available from these countries.